+Figure 33: Simulation control inside the Outline window in the Results tab during run time

-33Running from the command line
+Running from the command line

-A command line launch of SEAMCAT (i.e. without GUI) is possible using the same seamcat.jar file that you have downloaded.
-From the command line with a workspace file called "myWorkspace.sws" the following command will It will launch the workspace and save the results in myWorkspace.swr by default.
+A command line launch of SEAMCAT (i.e. without GUI) is possible using the same seamcat.jar file that has been downloaded.
+From the command line with a workspace file called "myWorkspace.sws" the following command will launch the workspace and save the results in myWorkspace.swr by default.

 java -cp seamcat.jar org.seamcat.CommandLine myWorkspace.sws